Alex Morgan: Early life

-California Golden Bears (2007–2010)
+College career

 Morgan attended University of California, Berkeley, where she played for the California Golden Bears from 2007 to 2010.
-She led the Cal Bears in scoring during her first season with the team.
+She led the Golden Bears in scoring during her first and fourth seasons.
 During a match against Stanford in the second round of the 2007 NCAA Division I Women's Soccer Championship, Morgan scored an equalizer with less than two minutes left in regulation time, resulting in a 1–1 draw.
-The team was ultimately defeated during penalty kicks.
-Despite continued absences due to U.S. national team commitments throughout her collegiate career, Morgan led Cal in scoring and helped the team reach the NCAA Tournament four years in a row, advancing to the second round twice.

-After being named a candidate for the Hermann Trophy during her junior year, Morgan became the first Golden Bear to be one of the top three finalists for the award.
-She was one of four finalists for the Honda Sports Award, given to the best overall candidate in each sport.

-Morgan finished her collegiate career ranked third all-time in goals scored (45) and points (106) for Cal.
-She graduated from Berkeley one semester early, with a degree in Political Economy.
+The Golden Bears were ultimately defeated during a penalty shootout.
+Morgan helped the Golden Bears reach the NCAA Tournament four years in a row, advancing to the second round twice.
+In her junior year, she was a finalist for the Hermann Trophy and the Honda Sports Award.
+Morgan finished her college career ranked third all-time in goals scored (45) and points (106) for Berkeley.
+She graduated one semester early, with a degree in Political Economy.